 The New EU Ecommerce VAT package is slowly approaching.
-The package was originally due to take effect on January 1st 2021, but was pushed back to July 1st 2021 in order to give businesses more time to prepare, especially in light of the coronavirus.
+The package was originally due to take effect on January 1st 2021, but was pushed back to July 1st 2021 in order to give businesses and cross-border sellers more time to prepare, especially in light of the coronavirus.
 This article will give an overview of the major changes that you can expect to see from the package, as well as advice as to how best to prepare your business.

 The new rules are not an individual piece of legislation.
 The EU have been slowly implementing the package for a number of years since, due to the rapid innovation of the ecommerce sector, this gave them to chance to edit regulations if the need arose.